microgp/microgp4/PARANOIA.md

 ### Tamper with the bytecode cache

-:warning: This hack may cause the system to become unstable, to provide incorrect results, to stop functioning, or to explode.
+:warning: This hack may cause your system to become unstable and/or provide incorrect results.
 You acknowledge that you are solely responsible for any harm or damage that may result from it.

 * Generate the optimized bytecode (e.g., run `python -O -m pytest`)
 * Locate all the folders that contain compiled bytecode (e.g., `**/__pycache__`)
 * Substitute all bytecode-compiled files (e.g., `*.pyc`) with their optimized versions (e.g., `*.opt-1.pyc`)
-* Stop updating MicroGP files